About us

 While they all have their designated responsibilities, each of them steps in to help out with everything that goes into the smooth functioning of our little enterprise!

-The hands that create: Our three 'artistic' pillars
+The hands that create: Our 'artistic' pillars

 It wouldn't have been possible for Trove to be where it is today without the support of our exceptional artists.
+We are working with artists from Kashmir, Rajasthan, Kerala, Odisha, Gujrat & Telangana currently.
+We are now trying to work with different craft clusters beyond just hand painted

 All our artists have played a huge role in getting Trove to where we are today.
 We hope to also keep looking for ways to work with lots more art forms and artists across India, and keep bringing you newer ranges of products to complement your beautiful homes.